Rosanna Cabot: 2002–05

-After marrying Jordan, they learnt that he was Cabot's biological father.
-The latter demanded a role in his son's life which unsettled Rosanna but she agreed.
-They also learnt that James Stenbeck had been instrumental in bringing them together and it was revealed that Stenbeck was Jordan's biological father.
-Realizing that this was his way of insinuating himself into their lives, Rosanna ran away with Cabot but was brought back by Jordan.
-Later, Stenbeck became increasingly diabolical when he demanded that Rosanna and Jordan consummate their marriage, which the latter refused to since he was in love with Jennifer Munson and Rosanna with Paul Ryan.
-His father retaliated by kidnapping both his wife and son and trapped them in a burning building.
-Though Paul managed to save Rosanna, Cabot seemingly died in the fire.
-Inconsolable with grief, Rosanna broke all ties with him and found comfort in Jordan's arms which effectively killed his relationship with Jennifer.
-Jordan soon left town after annulling their marriage.
-Rosanna then temporarily moved in with Emma Snyder to deal with her pain.
-She eventually forgave Paul and they later married.
+After marrying Jordan, they learn that he is Cabot's biological father.
+The latter demands a role in his son's life, which unsettles Rosanna, but she agrees.
+They also learn that James Stenbeck had been instrumental in bringing them together and it is revealed that Stenbeck was Jordan's biological father.
+Realizing that this was his way of insinuating himself into their lives, Rosanna runs away with Cabot but is brought back by Jordan.
+Later, Stenbeck becomes increasingly diabolical when he demands that Rosanna and Jordan consummate their marriage, which the latter refuses to since he is in love with Jennifer Munson and Rosanna with Paul Ryan.
+His father retaliates by kidnapping both his wife and son and traps them in a burning building.
+Though Paul manages to save Rosanna, Cabot seemingly dies in the fire.
+Inconsolable with grief, Rosanna breaks all ties with him and finds comfort in Jordan's arms.
+Jordan leaves town after annulling their marriage.
+Rosanna temporarily moves in with Emma Snyder to deal with her pain.
+She eventually forgives Paul and they marry.

-Rosanna was haunted by visions of her son, however, and this went beyond the metaphysical when she kept finding Cabot's playthings out of storage.
-When the perpetrator was revealed to be Emily Stewart, an investigation was launched and it was later determined that Barbara Ryan, Rosanna's mother-in-law, had been drugging Emily to get back at Rosanna for marrying Paul, killing two birds with one stone by using a long-standing enmity with Emily to destroy her daughter-in-law emotionally.
-Barbara was also revealed to be in cahoots with her ex-husband, James Stenbeck, who had saved Cabot from the fire.
-He later revealed this to Rosanna, and demanded that she falsely implicate herself in Emily's drugging in order to spare Barbara from prosecution and additionally, end her marriage to Paul and leave town with him.
-Rosanna accomplished the former task before informing a heartbroken Paul that she hated him.
-Months later, she resurfaced in Bangkok, Thailand only to bump into her ex-husband, Craig.
-Though he assured her he would help her escape, she came to the realization that she would never be free under Stenbeck's thumb and made the decision to give Cabot up for adoption in order to ensure his safety.
+Rosanna is haunted by visions of her son, however, and this goes beyond the metaphysical when she keeps finding Cabot's playthings out of storage.
+When the perpetrator is revealed to be Emily Stewart, an investigation os launched and it is later determined that Barbara Ryan, Rosanna's mother-in-law, has been drugging Emily to get back at Rosanna for marrying Paul, killing two birds with one stone by using a long-standing enmity with Emily to destroy her daughter-in-law emotionally.
+Barbara is revealed to be in cahoots with her ex-husband, James Stenbeck, who had saved Cabot from the fire.
+He later reveals this to Rosanna, and demands that she falsely implicate herself in Emily's drugging in order to spare Barbara from prosecution and end her marriage to Paul and leaves town with him.
+Rosanna accomplishes the former task before informing a heartbroken Paul that she hates him.
+Months later, she resurfaces in Bangkok, Thailand only to bump into Craig.
+Though he assures her he will help her escape, she realizes that she will never be free under Stenbeck's thumb and makes the decision to give Cabot up for adoption in order to ensure his safety.